PhilChodrow/PIC16A/project.md

 - 20% for a clear and equitable **Group Contributions** statement.
 - 20% points for **Writing, Documentation, and Style**: Clear expository writing of the analysis, including narrative text walking the reader through the analysis; description of how the models work; docstrings and comments; and a critical discussion in the final section.
 - 20% points for **Exploratory Analysis**: A helpful exploratory analysis, including at least three figures and at least one table that support your decisions in the Modeling section. *2-person groups need include only 2 figures and 1 table.* These figures and tables must be **relevant to your modeling**, and this relevance must be explained in your text.
 - 20% points for **Modeling**: A full modeling pipeline, in which you deploy three or more machine learning models, describe how they work at an intuitive level, train them on data, and systematically evaluate their performance.
-Your evaluation methods should include both cross-validation to select a candidate model and evaluation on unseen testing data to evaluate its overall predictive power. *2-person groups need include only the two required models.*
+Your evaluation methods should include both cross-validation to select the complexity parameters of a candidate model and evaluation on unseen testing data to evaluate its overall predictive power.
+Finally, you should also supply an analysis of any errors that your model makes; decision regions and confusion matrices are two good ways to approach this. *2-person groups need include only two models.*
 - 20% for **Model Performance**: you should indicate your best model, and demonstrate its predictive accuracy on test data not used to train the model. **Your best model must use no more than 3 features (data columns)**.
 This component of your score is calculated as `20 x (test accuracy)`.
 For example, if you achieve 92% accuracy on the test data, then your score for this part is 18.4.

 *I will have slightly lower expectations for the writing component for 2-person groups, but not **much** lower.*